knative/docs/docs/eventing/broker/kafka-broker/README.md

 This `ConfigMap` is installed in the Knative Eventing `SYSTEM_NAMESPACE` in the cluster.
 You can edit the global configuration depending on your needs.
-You can also override these settings on a per broker base, by providing a different `ConfigMap` on a different `namespace` on your Kafka Broker's `spec.config` field.
+You can also override these settings on a per broker base, by referencing a different `ConfigMap` on a different `namespace` or with a different `name` on your Kafka Broker's `spec.config` field.

 !!! note
     The `default.topic.replication.factor` value must be less than or equal to the number of Kafka broker instances in your cluster.
 For example, if you only have one Kafka broker, the `default.topic.replication.factor` value should not be more than `1`.